Install cosign: https://docs.sigstore.dev/cosign/system_config/installation/

 oxicrab

-The -p 8080:8080 port mapping is only needed if you use the Twilio channel (webhook server).
+The -p 18790:18790 port mapping is needed for the gateway HTTP API (chat, health, webhooks, A2A).
 Other channels use outbound connections only.

 CLI mode